Gutenberg Block Development for React Developers

 });

-Run the following command to build your block:
+Time for the moment of truth!
+Run this command to build your block:

 npm run build